 If there’s anything the past year in education has made painfully obvious, it is the urgency of social-emotional education for our students.
 Kids need support and instruction to manage successfully in school (whether that’s in person or online) and in life.
 Skills like recognizing and managing emotions, being a good friend, controlling impulses, communicating effectively, and working with others are invaluable.
-Here are 25 simple ways you can support social-emotional learning for your students every day.
+Here are 26 simple ways you can integrate social-emotional learning activities in your classroom every day.

 Source: Jim Borgman